-The Master’s in the Study of Law degree offered by The Ohio State University Moritz College of Law is designed as a flexible program for those who want to learn more about the law in order to strengthen their professional skills.
-This program will provide you with a foundation in U.S. law, and the flexibility to design your course schedule in way that best suits your career needs.
+The Master in the Study of Law (M.S.L.) degree offered by The Ohio State University Moritz College of Law is designed as a flexible program for those who want to learn more about the law in order to strengthen their professional skills.
+This program will provide you with a foundation in U.S. law, and the flexibility to design your course schedule in a way that best suits your career needs.
 You will attend classes alongside J.D. and LL.M. students at one of the country’s top 15 public law schools.
 The degree is designed for individuals who do not plan to take a bar exam or practice law.

 To receive the M.S.L. degree, a student must earn passing grades in not fewer than 30 semester credit hours of law school courses.
 A full-time student typically will be able to complete the program in one academic year.
 Part-time students generally will be expected to complete the requirements for the M.S.L. degree within four academic years.

-- Business Law
+- Corporate Law

-- Criminal Law and Procedure
+- Criminal Law

-- Intellectual Property and Information
+- Intellectual Property and Technology Law

-- International Law
+- International and Comparative Law

 Students who receive specializations will receive an official transcript designation on their transcripts.
 Students must receive approval from the Assistant Dean for International and Graduate Programs for their chosen courses.